 - Yes, we intend to preserve the water tower, as a local landmark and a symbol of the community’s industrial roots.

 - This is a long-term planning process, and there are a number of steps that are anticipated to take place over the next 3-5 years as part of the overall planning process.

-- Please fill out a comment form and leave us your email address so we can keep you updated on future engagement opportunities.
+- Please opt in to receive email communications on our home page so we can keep you updated on future engagement opportunities.

 - The redevelopment of 2150 Lake Shore Blvd.
 W. is an opportunity to help turn a Park Lawn GO Station into a reality and integrate GO services with the improved TTC services.

 - A new GO station on the site could be developed as Metrolinx continues to transform GO Transit with Regional Express Rail (RER) which will offer two-way, all-day transit on the existing rail lines.